atoti/atoti/.github/ISSUE_TEMPLATE/bug_python.md

 <!--
 Add any other versions relevant to your issue.

-You may run the following python code:
+You may run the following Python code:

     import sys
     import platform